howtographql/howtographql/src/pages/tutorials/graphql/basics/3-big-picture.md

 In that context, GraphQL can be used to *unify* these existing systems and hide their complexity behind a nice GraphQL API.
 This way, new client applications can be developed that simply talk to the GraphQL server to fetch the data they need.
 The server is then responsible to make sure it fetches the data from the existing system and packages it up in the GraphQL response format.

-Just like in the previous architecture where the GraphQL server didn't care about the database being used, this time it doesn't care about the data sources that it needs to access to fetch the data that's needed to *resolve* a query.
+Just like in the previous architecture where the GraphQL server didn't care about the database being used, this time it doesn't care about the data sources that it needs to fetch the data that's needed to *resolve* a query.
+So these

 ![](http://imgur.com/168FvP4.png)
 *GraphQL allows to hide the complexity of existing system, such as microservices, legacy infrastructures or third-party APIs behind a single GraphQL interface.*